dakshbamola/resume/README.md

 # resume
-this is my portfolio webpage
+This is my cv webpage made using html and css only.